-#4.
-Use packing cubes
+4. Use packing cubes

 Packing cubes are a lifesaver when you’re using hand luggage only.
 You can squish so much more into each cube and keeps everything organised.
 It also makes it easier when you come to airport security as your suitcase isn’t a jumbled mess – and you’re not going to have that embarrassing moment of any knickers falling out onto the security belt as you dig around for your liquids.

-#5.
-Use the hotel toiletries
+5. Use the hotel toiletries

 We all have our favourite shampoos and conditioners but, sticking with the theme of letting your standards slip, just use the ones provided by the hotel.
 You’ll save vital space and many airports only allow one clear bag for your 100ml toiletries so you’ll save yourself all the hassle at the airport.

-#6.
-Have one warm coat for cold climates
+6. Have one warm coat for cold climates

-The problem with layers is you end up with loads and loads of clothes that take up valuable space in your case.
+The problem with having lots of layers is you end up with loads and loads of clothes that take up valuable space in your case.
 Surely it’s easier to just wear one or two layers and then wear a nice, warm coat on top?
 Then you can ditch all the jumpers and cardigans and vests but still stay cozy with your warm coat.
 You’ll wear or carry the warm coat on the plane so your case won’t be chocker with jumpers.

-#7.
-Use the biggest bag you can
+7. Use the biggest bag you can

 You could also check out a site called Cabin Max who make luggage specifically designed to be as big as possible but within the restrictions of even budget airlines.
 You can find bags compatible for certain airlines and they’re all fairly cheap too.